AnakinHuang/days_distributed_version_control_system/README.md

 ## 📄 License

-This project is licensed under the BSD 3-Clause License – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU AGPL v3 License – see the [LICENSE](LICENSE) file for details.

 ---